Atanamo/IRC-Gateway/README.md

 The list of players currently connected to this channel is hidden to each other.
 This allows players to join the channel secretly and only chat if they want.

-A player can leave the channel temporary, but is re-joined on every reconnect to the chat.
+A player can leave the channel temporarily, but is re-joined on every reconnect to the chat.

 Public game channel